Lorenz Hart: In popular culture

-The circumstances of Lorenz Hart's life were heavily altered and romanticized in the 1948 MGM biopic Words and Music, with fictitious personal details such as changing his sexual orientation and attributing his erratic behavior and depression to an obsession with a woman (played in the film by Betty Garrett) who turns down his marriage proposal.
+The circumstances of Hart's life were heavily altered and romanticized in the 1948 MGM biopic Words and Music, in which he was portrayed by Mickey Rooney.
+The film contains fictitious personal details such as changing his sexual orientation and attributing his erratic behavior and depression to an obsession with a woman, played by Betty Garrett, who turns down his marriage proposal.